-Note 7 - Income Taxes
+Note 6 - Income Taxes

-The Company's effective tax rates were (0.18)% and (0.11)% for the three months ended June 30, 2020 and 2019, respectively, primarily driven by the Company's jurisdictional earnings by location and a valuation allowance that eliminates the Company's global net deferred tax assets.
+The Company's effective tax rates were 0.13% and (0.18)% for the three months ended June 30, 2021 and 2020, respectively.
+The Company's effective rate is primarily driven by its jurisdictional earnings by location and a valuation allowance that eliminates the Company's global net deferred tax assets.